johnaau/SearchEngine/README.md

 See Default.aspx in the example project for how this system can be used.

 Note that the example project does not use a database.
 Instead it uses a List and generates and stores the index in memory.
 In a real application you would store this index in a database with your content.

+This has been created in C# .NET and the example is for ASP.NET Web Forms.